 Figure 9.3.20-1: Adaptive location reporting configuration provisioning

-1. The SEAL LMS sends a message to the VAL server (or authorized SEAL LM client).
+1. The SEAL LMS sends a message to the VAL server (or authorized SEAL location management clientg).
 The message includes UE identity and suggested updates for location reporting trigger configuration.

-2. Upon receiving the request from the SEAL LMS, the VAL server (or authorized SEAL LM client) sends a response message.
+2. Upon receiving the request from the SEAL LMS, the VAL server (or authorized SEAL location management clientg) sends a response message.
 The response message includes whether the VAL server accepts or rejects the updated location reporting configuration suggestion or not.
-If the VAL server accepts the location reporting configuration as suggested by the SEAL LMS, then the SEAL LMS updates the location reporting configuration to the SEAL LM client of the target UE.
+If the VAL server accepts the location reporting configuration as suggested by the SEAL LMS, then the SEAL LMS updates the location reporting configuration to the SEAL location management clientg of the target UE.

 9.3.21 Location history querying procedure